mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 is the :guilabel:`reload` button.
 You can use it to revert to the original brush settings.

-Saving a preset.
+Saving a preset
 ''''''''''''''''

-On the right, there's :guilabel:`Save New Preset` and :guilabel:`Overwrite Preset`.
+On the right, there's :guilabel:`Save New Brush Preset` and :guilabel:`Overwrite Brush`.

-Overwrite Preset
+Overwrite Brush
     This will only enable if there are any changes.
 Pressing this will override the current preset with the new settings, keeping the name and the icon intact.
 It will always make a timestamped back up in the resources folder.
-Save New Preset
+Save New Brush Preset
     Will take the current preset and all its changes and save it as a new preset.
 If no change was made, you will be making a copy of the current preset.